ChicoState/UX-TheCulinaryCollab/phaseIII/README.md

 ### Usability Test

 During this phase, we ran usability tests after getting our protocols IRB approval.
-Our protocols can be found [here](../protocol/).
+Our protocols can be found [here](../protocol/), which we recommend reading for additional context.
 As a part of the Usability Test, we provided participants with 3 tasks, on two variants of the [prototype](../prototypes/).

 - Log into the Culinary Collab website.
 - Find and edit the amount of Pineapple Juice in a Pina Colada.